-Today, more than one million Australians manage their own superannuation through Self-Managed Super Funds (SMSFs) and the numbers are steadily on the rise.
+Today, more than 1.1 million Australians manage their own superannuation through Self-Managed Super Funds (SMSFs) with nearly 600,000 total funds, and the numbers are steadily on the rise.

 For the right candidates, SMSFs offer attractive benefits – from investment control, to estate planning benefits, and effective tax management to name a few.

 With greater visibility on your retirement savings, and better insight into how your overall wealth is tracking, an SMSF can help give you confidence in your investment and lifestyle decisions.

 What is an SMSF?

 An SMSF is a small superannuation fund set up for between one and four members with each member of the fund also acting as a trustee of the fund (individually or as a director of a corporate trustee).

 As a trustee, you are responsible for the investment and management of the fund.
 If you choose an SMSF, you will be your own investment manager and responsible for making all the investment and administration decisions.

 What are the main benefits of an SMSF?

 These are some of the benefits of an SMSF:

 SMSFs offer a wider range of investment choices than other superannuation solutions.
 While there are some rules and exclusions, SMSFs can invest in any assets that are permitted by superannuation laws, such as unlisted shares, direct property, and initial public offerings.